uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.21 =
+* Fix broken logins caused by regression on previous fix for multivalued email attribute

 = 2.6.20 =
 * Fix for issue with incorrect parsing of an array of email addresses to be converted to lowercase.
 * Fix for nonce cookie issue on google logins where cookie was being sent after headers, resulting in an error message.